priya006/OauthProvider/README.md

 8. `views` folder has code needed for web application provided by play framework
 9. 1.sql is a sql script  which runs on default database to create tables and keys
 10. H2 in memory Database name is `default`

+# Undertsnading
+**Database**
+I was able to connect to H2 database using H2 [http://www.h2database.com/html/download.html] But i was not able to connect to the running database of ours.

+This project is a wrapper build on https://github.com/nulab/play2-oauth2-provider

+# Idea
+The idea is say we are going to create an application called Priya and we have this as our oauth provider If a application like  whats app likes to talk to priya app.
+Then Whats app is a client app and it has to register in the Priya app’s Oauth Provider.
+While registering what’s app gives its client_id and client_secret to get acess token
+Actually before this step the client ID and secret exist in Priya oauth provider database.
+(Companies register the client app manually or they use customer service to do it)